samlinux/hsc-sawtooth/readme.md

 # Create Dockerfile for sawtooth 1.0.5

+This is a docker based sawtooth playground for the Hyperledger Study Circel.

 [the example is based on the official documentation 1.0.5](https://sawtooth.hyperledger.org/docs/core/releases/1.0.5/app_developers_guide/ubuntu.html#installing-sawtooth)

 You need 5 terminals and a running docker environment for this example.